analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 <h3 id="batis-85">Zeiss Batis 85mm f/1.8</h3>

-Currently the longest lens in the Batis family, this was the first true portrait lens for the FE system, and it just so happens to be one of the best portrait lenses for _any_ system.
-You see where this is going, don’t you?
+The Batis 85mm was the first classic portrait lens for the FE system, and it just so happens to be one of the best portrait lenses for _any_ system.

-The **[Zeiss Batis 85mm f/1.8](http://amznlinks.com/global?user=analogsenses&us=B00WII52ZU&uk=B00WII52ZU&es=B00WII52ZU)** lens finds itself in pretty much the same situation as several other lenses featured throughout this guide: at $1,199, it is certainly more expensive than similar lenses for other systems, but its build quality and optical performance are also clearly superior, making it well worth it in the end.
-This is quickly becoming a recurring theme in the FE system as a whole.
+The **[Zeiss Batis 85mm f/1.8](http://amznlinks.com/global?user=analogsenses&us=B00WII52ZU&uk=B00WII52ZU&es=B00WII52ZU)** lens finds itself in pretty much the same situation as several other lenses featured throughout this guide: at $1,199, it is certainly more expensive than similar lenses for other systems, but its build quality and optical performance are up there with the very best lenses money can buy, making it a worthwhile investment in the end.

 <img src="https://farm2.staticflickr.com/1657/23729877603_92083475c9_b.jpg" width="500"/>

-In addition to weather sealing, metal body and OLED display, all features that the lens shares with its 18mm and 25mm siblings, the 85mm Batis also features built-in image stabilization technology.
-This will work on its own to provide 2-3 stops worth of real-world stabilization, or together with the in-body image stabilization technology (IBIS) found in the 2nd-generation α7-series cameras to achieve up to 4 stops of stabilization.
+In addition to weather sealing, a metal body and an OLED display, the 85mm Batis also features built-in optical image stabilization technology.
+This will work on its own to provide 2-3 stops worth of real-world stabilization, or together with the in-body image stabilization technology (IBIS) found in modern Sony cameras to achieve up to 4 stops of stabilization.
 Not bad, indeed.

-At this price point some people will no doubt still be unfazed by the lens’s modest maximum aperture of f/1.8, but if you’ve ever shot with an 85mm Full Frame lens, then you know that depth of field at most working distances is already super-thin at this aperture.
+At this price point some people will no doubt still be unfazed by the lens’s modest maximum aperture of f/1.8, but if you’ve ever shot with an 85mm Full Frame lens, you know that depth of field at most working distances is already razor-thin at this aperture.
 If you were to use an even faster lens you’d quickly run into frequent focusing issues, such as only having one eye in focus, or placing focus on the nose and missing the eyes.

 Despite what speed evangelists say, if you want great portraits, f/1.8 is more than enough, and the 85mm Batis excels at doing just that.
 Faster lenses definitely have their place, and can be used to great effect in some situations, but they are by no means a requirement for doing awesome portraiture work.

-In exchange for that extra bit of light-gathering ability, the 85mm Batis gives you a whole lot more in terms of image quality: sharp across the frame wide open, this lens is fully usable right from f/1.8, and definitely sharper than any other 85mm lenses at that aperture, except Zeiss’ own **[85mm Otus](http://amznlinks.com/global?user=analogsenses&us=B00NGEE102&uk=B00NGEE102&es=B00NGEE102)** lens.
-That said, keep in mind that, while the Otus is sharper and faster, it also costs a whopping $4,000 and lacks both autofocus and image stabilization, which the Batis has.
-When you look at it that way, the Batis sure looks like an excellent bargain by comparison.
+In exchange for that extra bit of light-gathering ability, the 85mm Batis gives you a whole lot more in terms of image quality.
+Sharp across the frame wide open, this lens is fully usable right from f/1.8 and its color, contrast and pop are all classic Zeiss-like.

-All in all, the 85mm Batis is a truly outstanding portrait lens surely deserving of a place in your kit.
+That being said, as of mid-2017 there’s an odd elephant in the room.
+The $599 Sony FE 85mm f/1.8 lens is just as sharp and comes in at half the price of the Batis.
+That lens is an excellent bargain, but you do give up image stabilization and the excellent T\* coatings that greatly reduce chromatic aberration and improve flare resistance.
+Besides, those coatings are largely responsible for much of the classic rendering and character of Zeiss lenses, which is a big reason why they are so appreciated by photographers.

+This one is admittedly a tough call, but I’m still giving the edge to the Batis despite the significant price gap.
+The Sony is a fantastic choice if your budget is a bit constrained, but if you want the best compact portrait prime in the FE system, the Batis is the one to get.

 <section class="product-link">
 	<h4 class="buy-now">Buy it online</h4>